Lady Anne Spencer1

 by Thomas Gainsborough, 1770 2

-Lt.-Gen. John Russell, 4th Duke of Bedford was born on 30 September 1710 at Streatham, Surrey, England.3 He was the son of Wriothesley Russell, 2nd Duke of Bedford and Elizabeth Howland.3 He was baptised on 20 October 1710 at Streatham, Surrey, England.3 He married, firstly, Lady Diana Spencer, daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill, on 11 October 1731, bringing £30,000 down and a further £100,000 on the death of Sarah, Duchess of Marlborough.4,3 He married, secondly, Hon.
-Gertrude Leveson-Gower, daughter of John Leveson-Gower, 1st Earl Gower and Lady Evelyn Pierrepont, on 2 April 1737.5 He died on 14 January 1771 at age 60 at Bedford House, Bloomsbury, London, England.5 He was buried on 30 January 1771 at Chenies, Buckinghamshire, England.5 His will was probated in February 1771.5
+Lt.-Gen. John Russell, 4th Duke of Bedford was born on 30 September 1710 at Streatham, Surrey, EnglandG.3 He was the son of Wriothesley Russell, 2nd Duke of Bedford and Elizabeth Howland.3 He was baptised on 20 October 1710 at Streatham, Surrey, EnglandG.3 He married, firstly, Lady Diana Spencer, daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill, on 11 October 1731, bringing £30,000 down and a further £100,000 on the death of Sarah, Duchess of Marlborough.4,3 He married, secondly, Lady Gertrude Leveson-Gower, daughter of John Leveson-Gower, 1st Earl Gower and Lady Evelyn Pierrepont, on 2 April 1737.5 He died on 14 January 1771 at age 60 at Bedford House, Bloomsbury, London, EnglandG.5 He was buried on 30 January 1771 at Chenies, Buckinghamshire, EnglandG.5 His will was proven (by probate) in February 1771.5

 Child of Lt.-Gen. John Russell, 4th Duke of Bedford and Lady Diana Spencer

-Children of Lt.-Gen. John Russell, 4th Duke of Bedford and Hon.
-Gertrude Leveson-Gower
+Children of Lt.-Gen. John Russell, 4th Duke of Bedford and Lady Gertrude Leveson-Gower

 Citations